MehdiN/snakes-classification/README.md

-# snake_cnn
+# SnakeNet

-Convolutional Neural Net for Snake Classification
+CNN for snakes clasification and detection.